makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 ### Execute SQL Extensions

-All Execute methods extend the DatabaseFacade object.
+All methods extend the `DatabaseFacade` object.
 They are available in both synchronous and asynchronous and can take an interpolated SQL string or a raw SQL string with parameters (see the test project for examples).

 **`T ExecuteScalarInterpolated<T>(this DatabaseFacade databaseFacade, FormattableString sql)`**
 **`T ExecuteScalarRaw<T>(this DatabaseFacade databaseFacade, string sql, params object[] parameters)`**